New Zealand Roads - NZ 3

 Fancy old signs NB in Palmerston North.
 The spelling of Wanganui changed in the 2010s, but these signs are clearly much older.

 SB in Palmerston North.
-Is it really necessary to color the middle dot yellow (more orange, really) when the sign background is already yellow?
+Is it really necessary to colour the middle dot yellow (more orange, really) when the sign background is already yellow?
 Is it really necessary to put extra blank signal heads into the backplate instead of just covering over the unused portion?
 The answer to these is, "New Zealand."

 Top or bottom, make up your mind!